Christian Conservatives Must Not Compromise

 Chirac KO's Bush offer

-By / The Sun — Permalink
+By Brian Flynn / The Sun

-Referring to divisions over the Iraq war, the re-elected US leader said: "Whatever our past disagreements, we share a common enemy.
+GEORGE Bush yesterday offered an olive branch to hostile European leaders — but was snubbed by the French President.
+Referring to divisions over the Iraq war, the re-elected US leader said: "Whatever our past disagreements, we share a common enemy. |

 Tim Blair: A PEACEFUL LEADER'S PRIORITIES — Jacques Chirac shuns Iyad Allawi, but can spare an hour or so for brain-dead Yasser